GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance

 \subsection{Template-based implementation methodology}

-In this section, we explain how we have designed \hwname{} using \gls{hls} by describing its architecture as a parametrizable template.
-The higher level of abstraction offered by \gls{hls} tools makes the HW description easier to maintain or modify and results in increased productivity.
+In this section, we explain how \hwname{} is designed using \gls{hls} by describing its architecture as a parametrizable template.
+The higher level of abstraction offered by the \gls{hls} tools makes the description of the HW easier to maintain or modify and results in increased productivity.
 However, it may produce less efficient HW compared to designs implemented using \glspl{hdl}.
 In this work, we show that an \gls{hls} approach is capable of achieving improvements in both latency and energy for the \gls{sm} problem, without sacrificing productivity.

+The \hwname{} template is defined by a combination of design-time parameters, including the maximum supported sequence length $L_{\max}$, the query buffer size $B_q$, the number of parallel workers $W$, the target clock frequency for Vitis HLS synthesis (which guides scheduling and pipelining decisions), and the target clock frequency of the Vivado clocking wizard used for final deployment (A \SI{100}{\mega\hertz} base clock is provided to the PL clocking wizard).
+The selection of these variables serves two purposes: adapting the design to different \glspl{fpga}, thereby increasing the level of parallelization based on available resources, and configuring the maximum string length to be processed to the increasing read lengths produced by new technologies.

-The accelerator template uses \gls{hls} task structures to implement independent tasks that interface through FIFOs.
-The tasks start when there are data available in the input FIFO and space to write in the output FIFO.
+The accelerator template uses \gls{hls} task structures to implement independent tasks, which are interconnected through \gls{fifo} streams.
+The tasks start when there are data available in the input \gls{fifo} and space to write in the output \gls{fifo}.